ReVanced/revanced-manager-downloader/README.md

 ## 📜 Licence

-ReVanced Manager downloader template is licensed under the GPLv3 licence.
+This project is licensed under the GPLv3 licence.
 Please see the [license file](LICENSE) for more information.
-[tl;dr](https://www.tldrlegal.com/license/gnu-general-public-license-v3-gpl-3) you may copy, distribute and modify ReVanced Manager downloader template as long as you track changes/dates in source files.
+[tl;dr](https://www.tldrlegal.com/license/gnu-general-public-license-v3-gpl-3) you may copy, distribute and modify the plugin as long as you track changes/dates in source files.
-Any modifications to ReVanced Manager downloader template must also be made available under the GPL, along with build & install instructions.
+Any modifications must also be made available under the GPL, along with build & install instructions.